-On 18 December 2014, NARL (in Voluntary Liquidation) and NALHL (in Voluntary Liquidation) were placed into liquidation by its members.
-As the liquidator has assumed the rights of the shareholder and now controls both of these entities and NALHL's subsidiaries, NARL (in Voluntary Liquidation), NALHL (in Voluntary Liquidation) and its subsidiaries, RLHC and RLHC II, are not consolidated into the results of the NAMA Group.
+On 18 December 2014, NALHL (in Voluntary Liquidation) was placed into liquidation by its members.
+As the liquidator has assumed the rights of the shareholder and now controls NALHL and it's subsidiaries, NALHL (in Voluntary Liquidation) and its subsidiaries, RLHC and RLHC II, are not consolidated into the results of the NAMA Group.